Updated March 2017

 How CaRMS collects and uses personal information

-CaRMS only collects, uses and discloses personal information for purposes that would be considered reasonable in the circumstances and only such information as is required for the purposes listed above.
+CaRMS only collects, uses and discloses personal information for purposes that would be considered reasonable and consistent with our service offerings.
+CaRMS limits the collection of personal information to what is required.
 We use only fair and lawful methods to collect personal information.
-Personal information is routinely collected from all applicants through: CaRMS’ online services, documents submitted via regular mail, electronic mail and fax to be added to the applicant’s file, and telephone calls to the CaRMS help desk for verification purposes.
+Personal information is routinely collected from clients through: CaRMS’ online services, documents submitted for application purposes, and interactions via telephone, email or chat with CaRMS help desk for verification and help service purposes.

-Our use and disclosure of personal information is limited to the purposes described in this policy and CaRMS does not otherwise sell, trade, barter, exchange or disclose for consideration any personal information it has obtained.
+Our use and disclosure of personal information is limited to the purposes described in this policy and CaRMS does not otherwise sell, trade, barter, exchange or disclose for consideration any personal information, including your electronic contact information, that it has obtained.

 When CaRMS may disclose your personal information